What is the Probate Time Frame in California?

-The answer to how long probates take depends on several factors.
+The answer to the time frame for probate in California depends on several factors.

 Every probate estate is unique to the estate, the person administering the estate, and the county in which the probate gets filed.